FrontLab-DataManagement/duplicates/README.md

 python duplicate_scan.py ./data
 ```

-This creates a report in:
+This creates a report in the script launch directory (recommended to create a safe folder for the activity):

 ```text
 ./reports/